Avantikakrishnadaskundooly/T-FLIPFLOP-POSEDGE/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by:Karthic U
+Developed by: Avantika Krishnadas Kundooly

-RegisterNumber: 212224040151
+RegisterNumber: 212224040040
 */

 **RTL LOGIC FOR FLIPFLOPS**